JiraiyaSojiro/image_downloader/README.md

 2. **Prepare the Excel file:**

-Place an Excel file containing the columns Image URL and Desired Filename into the input folder, naming the file image_links.xlsx
+Place an Excel file containing the columns "URL_File" and "Name_File" into the input folder, naming the file image_links.xlsx

 3. **Run the project with Docker Compose:**